 To keep the shape of the logo, Plasti Dip or paint can lead to good results.
-If you want something fast and easy, ATJ offers an emblem cover.
-While it is not the Toyota “T,” and it does sport the ATJ logo or be blank, it’s hard to beat for $18.
+If you want something fast and easy, we sell an overlay that you can buy here for $19.99.

 Last but not least is the start button.
 This overlay from AJT Design not only changes the look of one of the first and last things you touch, but it will only set you back $23!

 If you want to go all out and cover everything, wrapping all non black trim in black vinyl is a very cost effective solution.
 You could grab a large sheet and do it yourself, but Rvinyl offers a pre-cut kit for your 4Runner.